Jokezor/Instagram/README.md

 	- The amount of posts
 	- The number of followers
 	- The amount followed
-	- The amount of likes in the last ´i´ photos/videos starting with the latest where 'i' is a input integer
+	- The amount of likes in the last `i` photos/videos starting with the latest where 'i' is a input integer
 	- The amount of comments in the last 'j' photos/videos starting with the latest where 'j' is a input integer
 	- The text of all comments in the last 'k' photos/videos starting with the latest where 'k' is a input integer
 	- The description text of each 'l' images checked where 'l' is a input integer